 - Arranges for Town Hall meetings to be recorded

 - Aligns policies and procedures with Jones School financial policies

 - Interfaces with Tim and Lynder to assure proper fund allocation

-- Serves as liaison to Marketing and Communication Office for approvals
+- Serves as liaison to MARCOM for approvals

 - Handles any communications challenges

-*Recommended that a committee be created to help with responsibilities
+- Recommended that a committee be created to assist with event execution

 - Identifies opportunities for employee recognition/appreciation & implements process or programs